Austinb/GameQ/README.md

 ChangeLog
 =========
-See CHANGELOG for specific list of changes
+See https://github.com/Austinb/GameQ/commits/v2 for an incremental list of changes

 License
 =======